tytydraco/yessleep/out/Im_a_scientist_who_digitally_simulated_the_Big_Bang_and_I_saw_our_universes_future.md

-But something killed that future, and I’m next.
+But something erased that future.
+Something that plans to erase me.

 Dozen Minus is the convergence point for every elite physicist and computer scientist on the planet.
 It is advantageous to be qualified in both disciplines, given that the agency prides excellence above all things.
 As a result, I flourished.
 After years of studying, I became a qualified physicist and a qualified computer scientist.
 And yet, during my studies, I scarcely learnt anything.